 But whatever it was supposed to represent, I had a hard time picturing it in my mind from the colour and character of old New Orleans.

-Drive a short while further into Louisiana and it’s a completely different story.
+Just a short drive from New Orleans centre, it's a completely different story.

-Here, glaring green is the name of the game, from the fronds that hang from the trees to the clover-like aquatic vegetation that drifts along the surface of the swamp.
+Here, glaring green is the name of the game, from the fronds that hang from the trees to the clover-like aquatic vegetation that drifts along the swamp's surface.
 Green moss clings to the bark-crusted branches and the bobbly backs of the gators that glide by.

 Ah, yes.
 That's right.
 The gators.

-As the Louisianans and fellow passengers mocked my shock, I realised the innocence of growing up in Europe: the starling absence of animals ready to rip you to shreds.
+The innocence of growing up in Europe is coloured by the startling absence of animals ready to rip you to shreds.

 Not that every swamp beast is a menace.